 It may be April but it can get pretty cold out there, so put your coat on.
 We don’t want frozen Young Astronomers on our hands.
 And knowing that some of our readers are Old Astronomers, this applies to them, too.
 The more comfortable you are, the better you will enjoy stargazing.
 Who cares what you look like – no one can see you.
 And a bobble hat helps, too.
 A hoodie?
 That’s up to you, as long as the hood doesn’t cover your eyes when you look up….

 You will need a star map, and you will need to know how it works.
 This may seem obvious, but there is a knack to understanding these things.
 Here’s our map for this month:

 Now don’t write in and tell us that we have the points of the compass all wrong.
 This is a map of the sky, so you have to hold it over your head.
 When you do this, east and west will be the right way round.

 The map shows the sky in mid month at about 10 pm, at the start of the month at 11 pm, or by the end of the month at 9 pm, though by then it will be too light to see much at that time.
 Anyone would think it was summer.
-All times are BST.
+All times are British Summer Time.

 |TIP If you aren’t sure of the direction of north from your location, click here for a page on Getting Your Bearings.|

-If it all looks just like a lot of dots, and drives you dotty, here's the way to get to grips with the sky.
+If it all looks just like a lot of dots, rather than the load of odd animals and bits of human beings that some sky maps show, here’s the way to get to grips with the sky.
 Start with something familiar and work from there.
 Most people recognise the seven stars that in the UK we call the Plough and in the US is called the Big Dipper.
-If you can't find it, it's because you arn't looking high enough – it's almost above your head at this time of year, so it's shown at the centre of this map.
+If you can’t find it, it’s because you aren’t looking high enough – it’s almost above your head at this time of year, so it’s shown at the centre of this map.

 Leo is the main constellation in this part of the sky, and it’s very recognisable.
 There are some nice groups of galaxies in it which you can find with a telescope, so click here to find out more.